alainsopp/tradingaly/README.md

-# Tradingaly : Trading account basic simulator
+# Tradingaly : Basic trading account simulator

 ## A Python project for executing sell and buy orders to a local trading account.